Jean-Baptiste-Lasselle/the-traefik-experiment/README.md

 _CHOOSING A PASSWORD_

-I'll choose `mickeymouse`, ( a very bad security choice), for the example
+I'll choose `mickeymouse`, a very bad security choice, for the sake of this example

 _CHOOSING A HASH ALGORITHM_